 Genealogy of the Drake Family

 Mary Swansborough (1855-1941) writes in The History of Evelyn's and Helen's Maternal Grandmothers that her grandmother Nancy Smith (neé Drake) was the daughter of "a man named John Francis Drake, a descendent of Sir Francis Drake" (c.1540-1596) - the famous sea captain and explorer.
 The problem here is that Sir Francis Drake did not have any children of his own, legitimate or otherwise.
 Despite this, many family trees that descend from one of the Drake families of New England claim Sir Francis Drake as their immigrant ancestor.

-To get around the above problem, some family trees claim to descend instead from Sir Thomas Drake of Buckland Abbey (1556-1606), the younger brother of Sir Francis Drake.
+To get around the above problem, a few family trees attempt claim descent instead from Sir Thomas Drake of Buckland Abbey (1556-1606), the younger brother of Sir Francis Drake.
 However, extensive research by the Drake Exploration Society has yet to turn up any documentary evidence to support claims of descent in the paternal line from either Sir Francis Drake or his brother Sir Thomas.
-Suffice it to say that the only evidence these trees rely on for descent from one of the famous Drake brothers are unproven stories of unknown origin, despite all claims to the contrary, the evidence is lacking, and we probably need to look elsewhere to find the true ancestors of Nancy Drake.
+Suffice it to say that the only evidence these trees can provide to claim one of the famous Drake brothers as an ancestor are unproven stories of unknown origin.
+Thus, despite all claims to the contrary, the evidence is lacking, and we probably need to look elsewhere to find the true ancestors of Nancy Drake.

 * * *